Furikuda/Hackulele/ABOUT.md

 My hackey senses are tingling at the sight of the RX/TX as well as SDIO/SCK pads there....
 But well, we'll see.

 Main chip is a [Dialog 14580](./docs/DA14580_DS_v3.1.pdf) which looks pretty nice.

-The tiny thing on the side maybe be a flash but I didn't look into it.
+The tiny thing on the side with 8 pins & marked "5F2 A71 TOG" maybe be a flash but I couldn't find anything with that reference on the Googlez.

 ## The promise of UART & JTAG

-RX/TX means serial UART, let's connect my usual USB to RS232 thing to there and hope this will talk to me.
+RX/TX means serial UART, so I'll connect my usual USB to RS232 thing to there and hope this will talk to me.
 NOPE.

 SDIO/SCK are definitely connected to the corresponding JTAG pins on the Dialog chip (P1_4/SWCLK & P1_5/SW_DIO) but again, no luck trying to talk to it.

-Unfortunately, try as I might, my logic analyzer shows absolutely nothing on the UART & JTAG ports. the Dialog chip allows to programmatically disable those so I guess there is no fun for me there.
+Unfortunately, try as I might, my logic analyzer shows absolutely nothing on the UART & JTAG ports. the Dialog chip allows to programmatically disable those so I guess the manufacturer did that there is no fun for me there.

 ## OTA